openstax/vscode-h5p/README.md

       this metadata next to the h5p.json and content.json.
 H5P spec allows inclusion of arbitrary json files, so it would be safe to include this in the final h5p file too.
-- [x] Custom content fs implementation that can 'hide' private solutions/hints - Maybe different names (not content id)
+- [x] Custom content fs implementation that can 'hide' private solutions/hints
 - [ ] Pack h5p-php-library and h5p-editor-php-library into extension instead of
       downloading them
-- [ ] Use labels for field titles instead of headers
+- [x] Use labels for field titles instead of headers
 - [ ] Cleanup tsconfig files
 - [ ] Add preview for collaborator solution fields (Toggle between edit and preview)